shanayamalik/shanayamalik/README.md

 🎓 Hi, I'm @shanayamalik!
-I recently completed my Bachelor's in Computer Science at the University of California, Santa Cruz.

-📚 I'm pursuing my Master's in Electrical Eng & Comp Sci at the University of California, Berkeley.
+I'm pursuing my Master's in Electrical Eng & Comp Sci at the University of California, Berkeley.

 💻 I'm currently a Software Solutions Engineering Intern at Keysight Technologies.